vs-slavchev/Veselin-Slavchev-employees/README.md

 ## out of scope
 Merging of time periods if there are multiple lines stating an employee worked on a project in different overlapping periods.

+## further steps
+ - monitor algo performance and optimise if necessary
+ - monitor parsing of various date formats and optimise if necessary